tijko/IRC-Client/README.md

 You can also use `/help <command>` for any valid command, if you want to see how to use it or what the command does.

+#### note:

+This client does use two libraries that are not included in python's standard lib.
+They are `BeautifulSoup` and `Requests`, so those will need to be pip-installed, downloaded from their site, or installed using whichever package manager your system uses.